mindwebs/hf2020_cards/pages/_posts/advanced-features.md

 ## Hello,

-Ayushman Bilas Thakur here.
-Thanks for looking at my page.

-My page is basically here to make you aware about what you can do in this page.
+This page is basically here to make you aware about what you can do in these markdown pages.
 Here you can do anything!
 These markdown pages are powered by Vue JS.
 So you can do things like this:

 <div class="vue-zone">
     You have clicked the button below for <strong>{{count}}</strong> times.